ptvan/ptvan.github.io/_posts/2019-12-15-imbalanced-data.md

 2. Resampling: if you have a lot of data (tens of thousands of rows or more), you could try oversampling the rare class, or alternately, undersampling the abundant class.

-3. Generate synthetic data: like resampling, this attempts to shift the balance of the data's classes more to your favor by generating data that is similar to the rare class.
+3. Generate synthetic data: like resampling, this attempts to shift the balance of the classes to your favor by generating data that is similar to the rare class.
 There are mature algorithms for this (see below).

 4. Penalized models: impose costs on mistaken prediction, pushing your predictions away from the majority class